maystify/sauce-bucket/raw/index.md

 A Lightweight, Easy Static Website Generator

 *NOTICE*

 Please use version 2.2.2 and up.
 Anything older may or may not work.

+As of 2.2.3, the command line tools have updated.
+Please read the [website](https://alexwaitz.github.io/sauce-bucket/) or this document to see the latest CLI commands.

 # Contact
 If you have any questions, concerns, or comments, send me an email at [alexanderjwaitz@gmail.com](mailto:alexanderjwaitz@gmail.com)